-Loya death: Petitioners should know everything on case, observes SC
+SC asks Maha govt to give docs on Loya death to independent probe seekers

+New Delhi: The Supreme Court on Tuesday directed the Maharashtra government to give all documents pertaining to the death of Justice B H Loya to petitioners seeking an independent probe into the circumstances of the death of the CBI special judge.

-Mumbai: The Supreme Court while hearing plea seeking an independent probe into death of CBI judge BH Loya, on Tuesday, observed that it "was a matter where the petitioners should know everything".
+The Supreme Court observed that it "was a matter where the petitioners should know everything".

-A bench of Justices Arun Mishra and M M Shantanagoudar passed the direction after the Maharashtra government submitted before the court documents, including Loya's postmortem report, in a sealed cover.
+A bench of Justices Arun Mishra and MM Shantanagoudar passed the direction after the Maharashtra government submitted before the court documents, including Loya's postmortem report, in a sealed cover.

+Senior advocate Harish Salve, appearing for Maharashtra, told the bench that documents contained certain confidential material which cannot be shared in public and they cannot be given to petitioners.

 The bench directed that all the documents be given to the petitioners within a week.

-Senior advocate Harish Salve, who appeared for the government told the bench that documents contained certain confidential material which cannot be shared in public and they cannot be given to petitioners
+The counsel for the petitioners told the bench that they needed to look into these documents to argue the matter.

-The petitioners in the case are Maharashtra-based journalist B R Lone and Congress leader Tehseen Poonawalla.
+The petitioners in the case are Maharashtra-based journalist BR Lone and Congress leader Tehseen Poonawalla.

+The petitioners' counsel assured the court that they would not make any of the documents public.

-The SC, without fixing any specific date, listed the matter for hearing after a week.
+The bench adjourned the hearing for after a week without specifying any dates.

 The matter which was listed for hearing on Monday was postponed to Tuesday as Justice Shantanagouder was on leave on Monday.